czhangy/UCLA-GEs/LING-1/notes.md

     - High level of vocabulary and grammar
     - Better than average facial recognition
     - Often love music
-    - Result of deletion of one copy of approx. 20 contiguous genes on chromosome 7
+    - Result of deletion of one copy of approximately 20 contiguous genes on chromosome 7
   - Linguistic savants
     - People who have low general intelligence, but very high language intelligence
     - Another case of dissociation between language ability and IQ

-## **10/21: Biological Linguistics**
+## **Lecture 6: Biological Linguistics**

 - How do we know that language is a biologically-determined ability?
 - Language development and age/time